mattermost/docs/source/manage/common-support-packet.rst

 .. tab:: mmctl

-   Run the `mmctl system supportpacket </manage/mmctl-command-line-tool.html#mmctl-system-supportpacket>`__ command to generate and download a Support Packet to share with Mattermost Support.
+   Run the :ref:`mmctl system supportpacket <manage/mmctl-command-line-tool:mmctl system supportpacket>` command to generate and download a Support Packet to share with Mattermost Support.

    .. code-block:: none